 If there ever was the most fairy-tale like country I have ever visited, it is Slovenia.
 I have absolutely fallen in love with Slovenia, it has left me mind-blown and wanting to visit again.
 Slovenia is a very underestimated country due to it being located in Eastern Europe, small and unexplored.
 However it is a beautiful country with magnificent castles, amazing nature, great food, picturesque towns and history.
 If you are wanting to explore a nation of lakes, mountains, gorgeous architecture merging with lush landscapes, Slovenia is exactly that and so much more.
-In this guide I will share with you why you should visit Slovenia.
+Let me share with you why you should visit Slovenia.

 Lake Bled is the most iconic and jaw-dropping lake in Slovenia.
 The lake is the definition of the perfect post card scenery with its clear waters and surrounding mountains.
 This picturesque lake with its small island is the reason why most people visit Slovenia.
 The lake is a stunning bright blue and green colour, surrounding the Bled Island (Bijelski Otok) where you can find the Church of Assumption of Mary.
 We visited in October during Autumn when all of its beautiful colours are on display.
-Most people tend to only make a day trip from Ljubljana to Bled, I would suggest you spend at least one night in Bled in order to capture the whole experience.
+Most people tend to make a day trip from Ljubljana to Bled, I would suggest you spend at least one night in Bled in order to capture the whole experience.

 Bled Island is the only naturally occurring island in Slovenia.
 It has a few buildings, one of them being the Pilgrimage Church of Assumption of Mary.
 You can reach this charming island by hiring a row boat.
 There are a few boat rentals around the Island which allow you to rent a boat by the hour for 20 Euros.
 Alternatively you can hire a plenta which are larger boats that can take up to twenty people at a time.